uhop/dcl-site/source/_posts/2012-10-05-1-dot-0-is-public.md

 For your browser-based projects I suggest to use [volo.js][]:

 {% codeblock %}
-volo install -amd dcl
+volo install -amd uhop/dcl
 {% endcodeblock %}

-It is licensed under BSD or AFLv2 (your choice), all contribution are legally clean and covered by CLA, so you can use it not only for pet projects, but at work too.
+It is licensed under BSD or AFLv2 (your choice), all contributions are legally clean and covered by CLA, so you can use it not only for pet projects, but at work too.